clue/reactphp-zlib/README.md

 ```

 > Note: This format is often referred to as the "deflate format" or "deflate encoding".
-This documentation avoid this naming in order to avoid confusion with the [raw DEFLATE format](#raw-deflate-format).
+This documentation avoids this name in order to avoid confusion with the [raw DEFLATE format](#raw-deflate-format).

 ## Usage